 - Declaring a variable as type 'const' will cause the compiler to store the variable in the PIC's program flash memory, not the SRAM. - Adding the keyword 'volatile' to a variable is a good idea when this variable can be changed or altered outside the sourcefile that declared this variable. - Always use 'unsigned' if you are sure you don't need negative values.
-As it's not clear how C treats a 'char' (signed: -128 to 127; unsigned: 0 to 255), it's better to be clear here.
+Although the default is an unsigned char, it's not always clear how C treats a 'char' (signed: -128 to 127; unsigned: 0 to 255), so it's better to be clear here.